 What is Methadone?

-Methadone is a long-acting opioid medication that is sometimes used as a pain reliever and, together with counseling and psychological services, is used to treat individuals addicted to heroin and prescription drugs.
+Methadone is a synthetic, long-acting opioid medication that is used together with counseling and other psychological services to treat individuals addicted to heroin and prescription drugs.

 How does it work?